verus-lang/verus/source/docs/guide/src/breaking_proofs_into_pieces.md

 make its `ensures` clauses be a summary of what it establishes.
 Keep going until lemma number `n`, whose `ensures` clauses should be the `ensures` clauses of the original function.
-Finally, replace the original function's proof will a sequence of calls to those `n` lemmas in order.
+Finally, replace the original function's proof with a sequence of calls to those `n` lemmas in order.

 For instance: